|

 tall, similar to above doll, composition flange head with yellow painted hair, big round

-googly eyes with a moving disk pupil with painted upper lashes,
+plastic eyes with moving disk pupil, painted upper lashes,

 red rosebud closed mouth, pink cloth body and limbs, cloth arms